filecoin-project/FIPs/FIPS/fip-removeBatchBalancer.md

 The storage power actor will be used to record a daily average of the circulating supply.
 This is achieved by incrementing a running total of circulating supply per epoch through the existing cron call.
 Once every 2880 epochs this will be divided and recorded in an AMT as the average circulating supply for that day period.
 Records will be indexed starting from `0` and incrementing `1` per day (creating an optimal AMT structure).

+_TODO: the bitwidth of the AMT will need to be decided, a value of 5 is proposed, for a branching factor of 32._

 The power actor will also store a new field, set on activation of this FIP to the activation epoch, to record the collection start epoch.
 This value will be used to quantise down any requested epoch to the daily average value.

 ```rust